binhnguyennus/awesome-scalability/README.md

 #### What if your Back-end went down?
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

-#### What if you are a future hacker ;)
+#### For the future CTO of the next Uber :)
-> Checking out some [system designs problems](#system-design) to get familiar with the design thinking process.
-By the way, please note that all the contents here are just high level design ideas (things on white board), not real-world system!
+> Checking out some [system designs problems](#system-design) to get familiar with the interview process.
+If you can explain a large-scale design to your grandmother in about 15 mins (with the help of paper and pencil), you know you are ready!

 #### Community Power